 Most experts advise against extremely long acrylic overlays, especially if you are new to the world of nail extensions.
 Longer nails require more maintenance.
 They are also more prone to cracks.

 Always start with shorter acrylics.
-In case you are opting for nail art, shorter acrylics can also ensure that it lasts longer.
+In case you are opting for nail art, shorter acrylics can also ensure that they last longer.
 Once you get used to acrylics on your nails, you can opt for refills as they start growing.
 And eventually have long acrylic nails.

 Just like your natural nail, the acrylic will also grow.
 You may even notice nail growth around your acrylic.
 You can get rid of natural nail growth at home or make sure to visit a salon as soon as you can and get your acrylics trimmed.

 Summary: Are my Nails too Short for Acrylics?